Clean desk with three distinct paths illustrated on notebook, representing choice between AI tools

 You don't need to master every AI.
 You need to notice when your current tool stops cutting it and have a backup in mind.

-Pick one tool and learn it well.
+Pick one tool and learn it well — but make sure you know what problem you're solving first.
 I'd recommend Claude for most business tasks.
 It's strong at writing, solid at analysis, and clear in its explanations.

 Use the free tiers first.
 ChatGPT, Claude, and Gemini all have free versions.
 Experiment before you pay.